rednafi/stress-test-locust/README.md

 ## Description

 This repository aims to demonstrate API stress testing with Python Locust.
-It uses a factory pattern architecture to organize and orchestrate the tests.
+It employs factory pattern architecture to organize and orchestrate the tests.
+It uses RapidAPI's currency exchange [API] for demonstration purpose.

 ## Architecture

 ```
 .